annabrisland/create-a-README/README.md

   * [Questions](#questions)

   ## Installation
+  f
   ## Usage
+  f
   ## Contributing
+  f
   ## Tests
+  f
   ## Questions
-  Direct any questions to [](https://github.com/) or email at .
+  Direct any questions to [f](https://github.com/f) or email at f.
   ## License
-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.